-- medical oncologist – coordinates the course of chemotherapy; in some cases, may be the main treating specialist instead of a haematologist|
+|medical oncologist*||treats cancer with drug therapies such as chemotherapy, targeted therapy and immunotherapy; in some cases, may be the main treating specialist instead of a haematologist|

-- dietitian – recommends an eating plan to follow during treatment and recovery|
+|dietitian||recommends an eating plan to follow while you are in treatment and recovery|